Skin & Appearance· 12 min read· June 30, 2026· Updated August 17, 2026

 Maybe it's the buccal fat under your cheekbones — that soft padding that used to fill out your midface.
 Maybe it's shadows under your eyes that weren't there before.
 Maybe it's your jawline, now more defined than you'd like because the soft tissue around it has deflated.

 This is what people call ozempic face.
-And if you're experiencing it, the first thing you need to know is this: the drug didn't do this to your face.
-Your fat loss did — and that distinction matters enormously for what you do next.
+And if you're experiencing it, the first thing to understand is that the primary driver is almost certainly not the drug acting on your skin — it's the fat loss underneath it.
+That distinction matters enormously for what you do next.

 This article is educational and informational only.
 It does not constitute medical advice.
 Always work with your prescribing physician and dermatologist before starting any new treatment or supplement.